 Supervisors are authorized to approve a maximum of two continuous learning points per 12- month period for an individual who completes the COT, whether for a warrant request action or for training purposes.

 Practice COT: A practice test titled Contracting Officer Demo Test - C10979 was developed to help familiarize warrant candidates with the question structure of the COT.
 The practice test is available via the myLearning site.
 It is a non-proctored, 50-minute, timed test consisting of ten questions which are electronically and randomly selected from a 20-question pool.
-Practice tests may not be administered on the SCORM site.
 There is no limit on the number of times the practice COT may be taken.
 The completion of a practice test shall not be used as the basis for warrant eligibility.

 Warrant Boards.
 Warrant boards are reserved exclusively for unlimited warrants and are used to further assess the candidate’s experience, qualifications, communication skills, and overall demeanor.